khkhkhkhader/terraform-web-infra-on-aws/README.md

  (Edit file and provide values like region, key name, etc.)

  4. Deploy the infrastructure
  terraform apply

  Approve when prompted (type 'yes')

  5. After successful apply, a file will be created:
  → all-ips.txt
- It will contain public IPs of proxy EC2 instances like: public-ip0 44.200.xx.xx public-ip1 54.211.xx.xx
+ It will contain public IPs of proxy EC2 instances for any later configration usage